mini-pw/PvSTATEM/README.md

 require(PvSTATEM) # load the installed package
 ```

-The first command loads the `devtools` library (you might need to install it first - using command `install_packages("devtools")`), and the second one sources the git repository with the code of our package and automatically installs it.
+The first command loads the `devtools` library (you might need to install it first - using the command `install_packages("devtools")`), and the second one sources the git repository with the code of our package and automatically installs it.

 ## Examples and instructions

 The example use of the package and its functionalities can be found in [the vignettes](https://mini-pw.github.io/PvSTATEM/articles/example_script.html).
-For more detailed documentation of the package, check [the package website](https://mini-pw.github.io/PvSTATEM).
+For more detailed documentation, check [the package website](https://mini-pw.github.io/PvSTATEM).

 ## Contributing and issues

 As a project in the development phase, we are open to any suggestions, bug reports, and contributions.
 If you have any ideas or issues, please report them in the [Issues](https://github.com/mini-pw/PvSTATEM/issues) section.
-Our team of developers will try to address them as soon as possible.
+Our team of developers will address them as soon as possible.